fromenlab/tidal/README.md

 ### Windows

-Windows can be used for development purposes out of lab.
+As of the current working version (F2023), Windows conventions for flow logging have been implemented in the main routine.
  However, there are important differences in how threads/processes are handled between Windows and Linux, so the final tests should be confirmed with whatever system is being used in lab.
-Separate versions are maintained for certain features, but Windows will not be the primary OS for the current state of development.

 ## Arduino